KyleS22/KylesAlgorithmCrate/README.md

    - [ ] Find Intersecting Line Segments
    - [ ] Doubly Connected Edge List
    - [ ] Computing the Overlay of Two Subdivisions (Using doubly connected Edge List)
+   - [ ] Partitioning a polygon into monotone pieces
+   - [ ] Triangulating a monotone polygon
+   - [ ] Triangulating a simple polygon
+   - [ ] 3-colouring a simple polygon